-For reference, the phasing, timeframe, and a brief scope description are provided below.
+For reference, the phasing, timeframe, and a brief scope description is provided below.

-Phase Years Scope Elevator Count Phase I 2021 - 2023 Main-level Accessibility: Title I, CSI/TSI 0 Phase II 2024 - 2026 Main-level Accessibility: District-wide 0
+Phase Years Scope Elevator Count Phase I 2021 - 2023 Main-level Accessibility: Title I, CSI/TSI 0

-Phase III 2027 - 2033 Multi-level access: MS/K-8s 12 Phase IV 2034 - 2041 Multi-level access: District-wide 12
+Phase II 2024 - 2026 Main-level Accessibility: District-wide 0 Phase III 2027 - 2033 Multi-level access: MS/K-8s 13 Phase IV 2034 - 2041 Multi-level access: District-wide 11

 The duration and scope of Phases I and II were established with the 2020 School Bond.
-The respective scopes for Phases III and IV were developed in collaboration with community members.
-At the same time, the duration of these phases is governed by the project constraints around elevator installation, discussed below.
+The respective scopes for Phases III and IV were developed in collaboration with community members, while the duration of these phases is governed by the project constraints around elevator installation, discussed below.